blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 > ![[Centres_of_origin_and_spread_of_agriculture.svg.png]]
 > Map of the world showing approximate centres of origin of agriculture and its spread in prehistory: the Fertile Crescent (11,000 BP), the Yangtze and Yellow River basins (9,000 BP) and the Papua New Guinea Highlands (9,000–6,000 BP), Central Mexico (5,000–4,000 BP), Northern South America (5,000–4,000 BP), sub-Saharan Africa (5,000–4,000 BP, exact location unknown), eastern North America (4,000–3,000 BP).
 # Holocene Epoch Begins
-# 4 Millenia BC (5000-2500 BC)
+# 6-3 Millenia BC (55000-2500 BC)
 - 5400 BC: Sumerian settlements begin
-- Indo-European Horse nomads appear
+- 5200 BC Indo-European nomads learn to tame horses and cattle
 - 8000 BC: Neolithic settlements
 - 6000 BC: Neolithic settlements appear all over Egypt
 - West Asia